As the cost of living continues to bite, high insurance premiums are hitting Australians particularly hard.

 Consider becoming a CHOICE member to see the best performers.

-The scores below are for our combined home and contents insurance comparison published in November 2024.
-A higher price score means the policy was cheaper, on average, in a sample of quotes collected in October 2024.
+The scores below are for our combined home and contents insurance comparison published in February 2025.
+A higher price score means the policy was cheaper, on average, in a sample of quotes collected in January 2025.

 CGU Fundamentals

-- Price score: 53%
+- Price score: 62%

-- Cover score: 40%
+- Cover score: 41%

 Despite the lack of features, it's not even cheap!

-And when the results came back for this policy, we found it lacks most of the features that are standard in other policies, such as cover for motor burnout for appliances and food spoilage (for fridge/freezers), and no options for accidental damage or portable contents cover.
+When the results came back for this policy, we found it lacks most of the features that are standard in other policies, such as cover for motor burnout for appliances and food spoilage (for fridge/freezers), and no options for accidental damage or portable contents cover.

 The strangest feature of this policy is that it doesn't actually cover you for "theft".
-We put that in quote marks because while you are covered for "burglary and break-in", "theft" as a distinct insured event is missing from the Product Disclosure Statement (PDS), which is the document that details what you are covered for.
+We put that in quote marks because while you are covered for "burglary and break-in", "theft" as a distinct insured event is missing from the product disclosure statement (PDS), which is the document that details what you are covered for.

 In fact, the PDS specifies that you'll only be covered if there is "actual forcible and violent entry to your buildings" or theft "following the threat of immediate violence or violent intimidation".